-If you’re unfamiliar with kdb+, you may be sceptical of using it for many different reasons – perhaps you think it’s only used in finance, its processing power is overhyped, or you just don’t like the look of it.
-We have addressed some of the most common concerns in this post, with the aim to reassure anyone that’s on the fence:
+If you’re unfamiliar with kdb+, you may be sceptical of using it for many different reasons.
+Perhaps you think it’s only used in finance, its processing power is overhyped, or you just don’t like the look of it.
+We want to show you what KDB+ really is and have addressed some of the most common concerns in this post, with the aim to reassure anyone that’s on the fence:

 Myth 1: No Support Collateral